CHN-beta/ovito/doc/manual/tutorials/turntable_animation.rst

   :alt: Rotate tool

 OVITO animation capabilities only allow you to move the virtual camera on straight paths through the three-dimensional scene.
-Thus, revolving the camera on a circular orbit around an object requires a different approach.
-Instead of animating the camera itself, we are going to actually rotate the simulation model while keeping the camera fixed.
+Thus, revolving the camera in a circular orbit around an object requires a different approach.
+Instead of animating the camera itself, we are going to rotate the simulation model while keeping the camera fixed.

 You can adjust the rotation of the whole model, relative to the global scene coordinate system, using the `Rotate` tool |rotate-tool-button| found in the main toolbar of OVITO.
 After activating this mode, three numeric input fields appear in the status bar at the bottom of the program window, which let you adjust the current `Euler angles <https://en.wikipedia.org/wiki/Euler_angles>`__ of the selected object, i.e. its rotation around the three axes of the global coordinate system.
-For a turntable animation we will have to vary the third Euler angle (Z), which specifies the object's rotation around the z-axis.
+For a turntable animation, we will have to vary the third Euler angle (Z), which specifies the object's rotation around the z-axis.

 .. figure:: /images/tutorials/turntable_animation/euler_angles_input_fields.jpg
    :width: 65%